JiminSongSoftware/Coisy/README.md

 ### Building and Running
 Proceed with below instructions.
 <br>But optionally, see our "[Better Instructions](./INSTRUCTIONS-MISC.md)."

+Use Python 3.8-3.10 and the latest LTS release of Node.js.

 #### To run the django application , go to coisy_django folder and run commands below
 `python3 -m venv venv`